A quick guide to items commonly found in a synagogue sanctuary.

 If all these decorative coverings were removed, we would find the sash or buckle that keeps the Torah rollers clasped together tightly.
 It, too, is often decorated with elaborate care. if this sash were removed, we could unroll the Torah scroll.

 The Torah is handwritten by a trained scribe on parchment made from a kosher animal.
 The Torah has to be written with no mistakes; the letters must be clear, the writing must not be faded. if there is something wrong with the Torah it cannot be used until it is repaired by a scribe.

-In the middle of these traditional shuls there is a bimah–a platform holding a reader’s table facing the ark.
+In the middle of these traditional shuls there is a bimah– – a platform holding a reader’s table facing the ark.
 This table is used for reading the Torah and provides a central place from which the hazzan can occasionally pray.
 Wherever the reading table is, whether in front or middle, it is covered by a mappah — embroidered cloth — so the Torah does not rest on plain wood while being read.

 The bimah might also have holders for the Torah and crown ornaments, etc. In the less traditional shuls similar objects will be near the reader’s desk on the podium.
 There are all sorts of in-between geographic positions, based on the traditions of the shul.
 At one time [and today in many Orthodox synagogues] the Torah was read from the middle of the shul so that people could hear it wherever they were seated.
 The hazzan would pray at the front to be near ark — the symbol of God’s presence in the synagogue.
-Recent innovations such as the microphone [used only in liberal shuls, as traditional Jewish law prevents its use on Shabbat and festivals] have changed the way some synagogues are built.
+Recent innovations such as the microphone [used only in non-Orthodox shuls, as traditional Jewish law prevents its use on Shabbat and festivals] have changed the way some synagogues are built.
 Also, some synagogues have turned the hazzan and/or Torah reader around to face the congregation rather than the ark.